kswin/code-challenge/README.md

     - Unit test for filters/error setup?
 =================

+- Add Accept Headers?
+- update swagger docs with new params for GETs
-- Create instructions on how to use the REST API and parser
-- Swagger UI has a bug with multi params https://github.com/swagger-api/swagger-ui/issues/987
+- Create instructions on how to use the REST API and parser (Swagger UI has a bug with multi params https://github.com/swagger-api/swagger-ui/issues/987)
-- Create a front end for the parser

-### Nice to have
+### Nice to haves
-- Decimal points in answers and questions
+- [Parser]: Add decimals support
-- SSL?
+- [Security]: SSL?
 CORS?
 OAuth?
-- JSHint
+- [Contributing]: JSHint
+- [Query]: param to return only specific fields
+- [Parser]: Create a front end for the parser
+- [Query]: Add "X-Total-Count" in response header for item total
+- [Query]: Add "Link" for next/previous pages in response header
 ----

 [MongoDB]:http://docs.mongodb.org/manual/